cypress-io/cypress-documentation/content/api/commands/screenshot.md

 #### Screenshots in CI

-You can see screenshots taken during a CI run in the [Dashboard Service](https://on.cypress.io/dashboard) without any extra work.
+You can see screenshots taken during a CI run in [Cypress Cloud](https://on.cypress.io/cloud) without any extra work.

 Alternatively, to see screenshots in your Continuous Integration UI, most CI providers document a way to export the screenshots as artifacts and to make them